tjmacd/x10examples/README.md

 # x10 examples
-Code examples for the language X10
+Examples of concurrency in the language X10